neda-ale/Coursera_Capstone/README.md

 I used unsupervised learning K-means algorithm to cluster the suburbs.
 K-Means algorithm is one of the most common cluster method of unsupervised learning.
-With the resulting data of the number of the restaurants in each suburbs and the Median weekly personal income(A$) and Percentage of the ACT population we train a k-Means clustering algorithm with 3 clusters (Figure 6).
+With the resulting data of the number of the restaurants in each suburbs and the Median weekly personal income(A$) and Percentage of the ACT population we train a k-Means clustering algorithm with 6 clusters (Figure 6).

-I used two methods to find out about the best number of clusters.
-The first on was elbow method.
-As you can see in figure 7, I could not get a good result with this method.
+I used two methods to find out the best number of clusters.
+First I normalised my data.
+Then I used the first methode whitch was elbow method.
+As you can see in figure 7, the best number of cluster is 6.

 ![alt text](https://github.com/neda-ale/Coursera_Capstone/blob/main/figure7.png "Figure 7: The Elbow Method showing the optimal k .")

 **Figure 7:** The Elbow Method showing the optimal k.

-Therefore I tried the silhouette value.
-Its ranges from -1 to +1.
-Silhuette values close to 1 indicates a successful clustering operation.
-I chose the closest value to 1 and it indicates that number of cluster to be 3 is the optimal one.
+Then I used the silhouette value to be sure that clustering is a good method for analyzing this project. silhouette value ranges from -1 to +1.
+Silhouette values close to 1 indicates a successful clustering operation and minus value means that clustering is not a good option for the analyzing. my values were all positive that indicate kmeans works for this project.

 ## Results